-While it’s true that companies with more efficient manufacturing processes or large producers that can make stock in bulk are able to save in manufacturing costs – and therefore come down somewhat on their prices – here’s the general rule: quality products, made with quality ingredients, are more expensive to manufacture.
+While it’s true that companies with more efficient manufacturing processes or large producers that can make stock in bulk can save on manufacturing costs – and therefore come down somewhat on their prices – here’s the general rule: quality products, made with quality ingredients, are more expensive to manufacture.

-Due to the influx of inexpensive, low-quality raw materials from overseas, manufacturers are able to pump out subpar products at a much lower cost in order to create products that can compete on price and price alone.
+Due to the influx of inexpensive, low-quality raw materials from overseas, manufacturers can pump out subpar products at a much lower cost to create products that can compete on price and price alone.
 Unfortunately for our beloved pets, quality is often an afterthought.

-What’s more, many manufacturers who use ingredients from overseas are able to market their products as “Made in the USA,” as long as their product is assembled in the USA.
-For dog joint supplements, this means that as long as the ingredients are mixed together into the final product in the USA, they’re able to market it this way.
+What’s more, many manufacturers who use ingredients from overseas can market their products as “Made in the USA,” as long as their product is assembled in the USA.
+For dog joint supplements, this means that as long as the ingredients are mixed into the final product in the USA, they’re able to market it this way.

-Sadly, this unethical marketing behavior has made it increasingly difficult for consumers to make the right choices for their pets, and equally as hard for manufactures with integrity to get their message out.
+Sadly, this unethical marketing behavior has made it increasingly difficult for consumers to make the right choices for their pets, and equally as hard for manufacturers with integrity to get their message out.

 Know the Company, Trust the Company

 The most important advice I can pass on to you is this.
-At the very least, it is critical that you make the effort to get to know the company whose supplement you are choosing to give to your dog – and ensure that they are trustworthy.
+At the very least, you must make the effort to get to know the company whose supplement you are choosing to give to your dog – and ensure that they are trustworthy.

 The Quick Take Away

-When TopDog Health develops any new product, I personally put my time and effort into making sure it is the best it can be.
-For example, I created the formula for our dog joint supplement Flexerna through meticulous testing and sourced the highest-quality ingredients I could find, including the omega-3 powerhouse called the green lipped mussel, found in New Zealand in some of the purest waters of the world.
-You can learn more about Flexerna and the green lipped mussel here.
+When TopDog Health develops any new product, I put my time and effort into making sure it is the best it can be.
+For example, GlycanAid HA was formulated after I observed time and time again that the joint supplements on the market were not working for my rehabilitation clients and senior dogs.
+Then I created the formula for our dog joint supplement Flexerna through meticulous testing and sourced the highest-quality ingredients I could find, including the omega-3 powerhouse called the green-lipped mussel, found in New Zealand in some of the purest waters of the world.
+You can learn more about Flexerna and the green-lipped mussel here.